aayaresko/yii2-widget-maskedinputdatepicker/README.md

 ## Installation

-The preferred way to install this extension is through [composer](http://getcomposer.org/download/).
+The preferred way to install extension is via [composer](http://getcomposer.org/download/).
 Check the [composer.json](https://github.com/aayaresko/yii2-widget-maskedinputdatepicker/blob/master/composer.json) for this extension's requirements and dependencies.

 To install, either run